 Labradors are the most popular dog breed in America & the UK.

 This breed loves to be around people and needs a lot of affection, as well as plenty of exercises to burn off all that energy!

 Labradors have working roles in all sorts of sectors including search and rescue, therapy, hunting, assisting the disabled, and tracking.

 The PDSAGold Medal (an animal bravery award) was awarded to a Labrador named Endal in 2002.
 Endal’s disabled owner fell unconscious, so he pulled him into the recovery position, covered him with a blanket, retrieved his mobile phone, and went to get help once his owner had regained consciousness.

-You can potentially get puppies of all colours (black, yellow and chocolate) in the same litter.
+You can potentially get puppies of all colors (black, yellow and chocolate) in the same litter.